jschnab/systems_design/instagram/README.md

 * `password`: text
 * `album_names`: set<text>

-Each user identifier is unique, so the partition size for `users` is 1.
+Each user identifier is unique, so the partition size for `users` is 1, with a physical size of 10^2 bytes.
+With 10^8 users, the total table size is 10^10 bytes (10GB).

 Read query 7 is satisfied by the table `albums`, partitioned by album name and album owner identifier (an album name is not unique by itself).